11 Herding Dog Breeds You Should Know

 5. German Shepherd

-The German Sheperd dog breed is also among the most popular herding dog breeds.
-Although it was initially bred for herding livestock, it now serves many purposes.
+The German shepherd dog breed is also among the most popular herding dog breeds.
+Although initially bred for herding livestock, it now serves many purposes.

 For example, it can be used as a guide dog, service dog, therapy dog, and even a police dog.
-In fact, it is one of the oldest working breeds in existence.
+It is one of the oldest working breeds in existence.

 The German Shepherd is a powerful and athletic breed.
 It weighs around 50 to 100 pounds and stands 22 to 27 inches tall.
 It is a strong, agile, and agile breed that is great for agility training.

-However, they require lots of daily exercises.
+However, they require lots of daily exercise.
 If you want your German Shepard to live long and healthy, make sure you provide them with enough activity.

 6. Bearded Collies